dbrody112/Computer-Architecture-4-bit-CPU/Readme.md

   Our 8-bit CPU utilizes a Von Neumann memory layout.
 Since a Von Neumann memory architecture is being used, both Imem (instruction memory) and Dmem (data memory) will be combined into one holistic memory unit but will be modeled as two separate units.
 Imem will load up the instruction from the unified memory while Dmem is the memory that you read and write from.
   </p>
   <p>
   Since we are using 16 bit width instructions, each instruction will require 2 bytes to be represented in memory.
 As seen in the model above, since the address width is 8 bits, we can represent 2^8 = 256 bits in memory.
 This design is also byte addressable.
 Therefore, each instruction will take up 2 address numbers in memory.
-We decided to let both Imem and Dmem to take up 2^6 = 128 bits in memory.
+We decided to let both Imem and Dmem to have 2^6 = 64 registers each, which gives each a size of 128 bits.
 Therefore, Imem addresses will go from 0x00 to 0x3E while Dmem addresses will go from where Imem left off from to 0xFe.

 ## <u>Memory</u>